edouardpineau/infoCatVAE/README.md

 <img src="https://github.com/edouardpineau/infoCatVAE/raw/master/images/InfoCatVAE_architecture.png" width="1000">

-Figure 2: square blocks represent neural networks, oval-shaped blocks represent sam- pling.
+Figure 2: square blocks represent neural networks, oval-shaped blocks represent sampling.
 Encoding and decoding blocks are shared with CatVAE presented in figure 1.

 Mutual information has a tractable lower bound (see Chen's InfoGAN) whose exact algorithmic transcription is described in figure 2.
 Main idea: each conditionally generated data should be classified in its original generative cluster.
 The mutual information lower bound term is added to the CatVAE ELBO.